JDT Inc.

 Structured prompting, not chat

-Production systems use structured prompts with explicit schemas, validation, and retry logic — not a teammate copying outputs out of ChatGPT.
-The difference is reliability and audit trail.
+Production systems use structured prompts with explicit schemas, validation, and retry logic, not a teammate copying outputs out of ChatGPT.
+The difference is reliability and an audit trail.

 02